-All costs connected to the employment or subsidizing of (temporary) employees through an employment contract with the institution, within the project duration.
-This includes also topping-up.
+C. I. Employment Contracts Definition All costs connected to the employment or subsidizing of (temporary) employees through an employment contract with the institution, within the project duration.
+In the case of IUC: Project Manager under PSU and support services within subprojects that would be paid via an employment contract with the university